Singularities of meager composants and filament composants: Introduction

-There is no difference between composants and meager composants in an indecomposable continuum.
-Further, if $Z$ is an indecomposable continuum, then each composant of $Z$ is singular dense in $Z$.
-However, an example in Section 5 of \cite{mou} shows the two types composants can differ quite dramatically inside of a decomposable continuum.
+There is no difference among composants, meager composants, and filament composants in an indecomposable continuum; \cite[Exercise 6.19]{nad} and \cite[Proposition 1.9]{pra}.
+And if $Y$ is an indecomposable continuum, and $X$ is any composant of $Y$, then $X$ is singular with respect to each point of the dense $G_\delta$-set $Y\setminus X$ \cite[Theorems 11.15 \& 11.17]{nad}.
+The composant $X$ is also necessarily dense in $Y$ \cite[Theorem 5.4]{nad}.

+By contrast, an example in \cite[Section 5]{mou} shows the first two types of composants can differ quite dramatically inside of a decomposable continuum.
 There was constructed a plane continuum $\mathfrak Y$ with only one traditional composant versus uncountably many meager composants, each singular dense.